1971 Gillette Cup

 The 1971 Gillette Cup was the ninth Gillette Cup, an English limited overs county cricket tournament.
 It was held between 15 May and 4 September 1971.
-The tournament was won by Lancashire County Cricket Club who defeated Kent County Cricket Club by 24 runs in the final at Lord's.
+The tournament was won by Lancashire who defeated Kent by 24 runs in the final at Lord's.

 Format

-The seventeen first-class counties, were joined by five Minor Counties: Bedfordshire, Hertfordshire, Lincolnshire, Northumberland and Staffordshire.
+The 17 first-class counties were joined by five Minor Counties: Bedfordshire, Hertfordshire, Lincolnshire, Northumberland and Staffordshire.
 Teams who won in the first round progressed to the second round.
 The winners in the second round then progressed to the quarter-final stage.
 Winners from the quarter-finals then progressed to the semi-finals from which the winners then went on to the final at Lord's which was held on 4 September 1971.